microsoft/win32metadata/designs/metadatasdk-overall.md

 - Which functions call `SetLastError`.
 - Which parameters and fields that represent Win32 resources (e.g. handles and GDI objects) are logically grouped together and which Win32 function can be called to release them (e.g. file handles vs. registry handles vs. GDI objects).
+- Many functions use a non-enum type, like a DWORD, and then use many #define statements to describe the possible values that function can recognize for tht parameter.

 ### Language projections